Aloril/chess_book_learning/README.md

-tournamet.py: Will run tournament 2 games at time until file pause.flag is created in same directory.
+tournamet.py: Will run tournament 2 games at time until file pause.flag is created in same directory or given number of rounds has been reached.
 Edit round.sh before running this.
+Example usage:
+tournamet.py 100

 book_learning.py: Used to create opening book from games played by engine or human.
 Example usage: